-In 1999 KWAG (Kennedy Woods Advisory Group) hired me to coordinate volunteers who gathered native seed from regional roadside refugee remnants and together, amid 5 acres of ancient, open grown oaks, we reconstructed our best guess what a native oak savanna, (a grassland with scattered trees) might have been like.
+In 1998 KWAG (Kennedy Woods Advisory Group) coordinated volunteers who gathered native seed from regional roadside refugee remnants and and together, amid 5 acres of ancient, open grown oaks, we reconstructed our best guess what a native oak savanna, (a grassland with scattered trees) might have been like.
 Incidentally, of the 27 to 32 million acres of original oak savanna in the midwest, NO EXAMPLE of high quality, deep soil savanna remained!

 Between loss of habitat and the spread of exotic invasive plants, few people have the opportunity to experience high quality natural communities that teem with native biodiversity.
 Everyone should have access, that's why KWAG is continuing to work with Forest Park Forever to bring the Kennedy Woods Savanna to a higher quality state.